 Tata, as a business group and as a brand is a study in itself.
-Being old, it has a long, well defined and well documented history.
+Yes; being old, it has a long, well defined and well-documented history.
 It has multitudes of brands as they make and service anything from Salt to Steel.
-They have dealt with various eras in India, the British Raj, the young democratic setup, license Raj, Nationalization and finally the liberalization and globalization.
-Not many industrial houses can boast of this, at least not in such a varied and wide way.
-Then they have dimension of variety of industries, from hard-core engineering to multi format retail to services as wide as hospitality to information technology.
+They have dealt with various eras in India.
+The British Raj, the young democratic setup, license Raj, Nationalization.
+And finally the liberalization and globalization.
+Not many industrial houses can boast of this.
+At least not in such a varied and wide way.
+Then they have the dimension of a variety of industries.
+From hard-core engineering to multi-format retail to services as wide as hospitality to information technology.
 They have businesses that carry Tata names explicitly, some not so explicitly and some not at all.
-They all are owned and cross-owned businesses with Tata sons being the parent or umbrella company which in turn is owned by a series a trusts.
+They all are owned and cross-owned businesses with Tata sons being the parent or umbrella company which in turn is owned by a series trusts.

-Author begins by giving the brief history of Tata group and its founders.
+The author of Tata – The Evolution of a Corporate Brand, begins by giving the brief history of Tata group and its founders.
 He talks about the reputation of Tata and brand Tata.
 The Reputation has been built over a century of running key businesses in the country.
-A brand has been consciously built over last couple of decades.
-Brand itself is not a single brand but consists of many sub brands, at least one for each segment of business they have.
-Author has tried to study the co-existence and inter-relations between these brands, the relationship of each major brand with the corporate brand and existence of brands that do not carry the Tata name but belong to the group.
+A brand has been consciously built over the last couple of decades.
+The brand itself is not a single brand.
+But consists of many sub-brands, at least one for each segment of business they have.
+Author has tried to study the co-existence and inter-relations between these brands.
+The relationship of each major brand with the corporate brand and existence of brands that do not carry the Tata name but belong to the group.
 He has also looked at perceptions about the group and the family.

-Some core brand characteristics of Tatas are honesty, responsibility and fairness, which this country kind of believes in as and when they deal with Tata.
-Since last few years they have added the dimension of Innovation to this brand through products like Tata Nano and by entering into new age segments like IT and Telecom.
-Author still does not see them as aggressive and youth oriented brand, but as he says it takes ages to build a brand and I would add it takes more than that to re-align the brands.
+Some core brand characteristics of Tatas are honesty, responsibility, and fairness.
+Which this country kind of beliefs in as and when they deal with Tata.
+Since last few years, they have added the dimension of Innovation to this brand through products like Tata Nano and by entering into new age segments like IT and Telecom.
+The author still does not see them as an aggressive and youth-oriented brand.
+But as he says it takes ages to build a brand.
+And I would add it takes more than that to re-align the brands.